 The runtime permission model applies to all applications, including pre-installed apps and apps delivered to the device as part of the setup process.
 Application software requirements include:

-- Runtime permission model must be consistent across all devices running Android 6.0.
+- Runtime permission model must be consistent across all devices running Android 6.0 and later.
 Enforced by Android Compatibility Test Suite (CTS) tests.

 - Apps must prompt users to grant application permissions at runtime.
 For

 details, see Updating applications.
 Limited

 exceptions may be granted to default applications and handlers that provide

 basic device functionality fundamental to the expected operation of the device

 (i.e. the device's default Dialer app for handling

 ACTION_CALLmay have Phone permission access).
 For details, see Creating exceptions.

 - Pre-loaded apps with "dangerous permission" must target API level 23 and maintain the runtime permission model (i.e. the UI flow during app installation should not deviate from the AOSP implementation of PackageInstaller, users can revoke dangerous permissions of pre-installed apps, etc.).

 - Headless applications must use an activity to request permissions or share a UID with another application that has the necessary permissions.
 For

 details, see Headless applications.